 - Inform yourself about the country/continent you are moving to.
 Contact relocation services Hong Kong for any questions that might concern you.
 Find some of your personal hobbies and learn about how people from the place you are moving to view them.
 Cooking is not the same process in Italy and Japan.
 Playing instruments can be a totally different experience in Russia and Australia.
 Read books, watch documentaries and find out other people’s views of the world.

 - Learn to adjust.
 Your habits might be seen as normal or polite in one country however, on a totally different continent, your behavior could be seen as rude.
 For example, slurping while eating is seen as extremely rude in Europe, but it is seen as very polite and admirable in Japan.
 Be prepared to accept new ways of doing things and you will be granted to have a wonderful experience.

 - Have something to remind you of home.
-Sometimes, you might feel more nostalgic than usually and that is perfectly normal.
+Sometimes, you might feel more nostalgic than usual and that is perfectly normal.
 It can never hurt to bring a few small details to help you out get through the difficult period of adaptation to a new culture.
-A small toy, picture or book will always help when feeling like home is too far away.
+A small toy, picture, or book will always help when feeling like home is too far away.